testpackage/testpackage.github.io/_includes/usage.md

 While the above runs with sensible defaults, the following arguments may be passed at the command line to customise behaviour:

+## Usage

+If you have built a fat jar file which includes TestPackage as a dependency, it can be run as follows:

+    java -jar JARFILE [OPTIONS] [ARGUMENTS]

+If you have used the TestPackage maven plugin to build your test fat jar, it will be directly executable as well as being executable via `java -jar`:

+    java -jar JARFILE [OPTIONS] [ARGUMENTS]
+    or
+    JARFILE [OPTIONS] [ARGUMENTS]

 ### Options

+#### Fail fast

+`--failfast` or `-ff`: Abort testing when the first failure occurs (good for validation before pushing changes to the team repository)

+#### Quiet mode

+`--quiet` or `-q`: Enables quiet mode (hides all test output)

+#### Verbose mode

-    --failfast or -ff:                         Enables fail-fast mode
+`--verbose` or `-v`: Enables verbose mode (shows all test output, including stdout/stderr)

+#### Sharding

+`--shard=n`: Set the index of the current test shard (default: 0) `--numShards=n`: Set this to the total number of shards (default: 1)

+#### Loading environment variables from a file

-    --quiet or -q:                             Enables quiet mode (hides all test output) --verbose or -v:                           Enables verbose mode (shows all test output, including stdout/stderr) --shard=n:                                 The index of the current test shard (default: 0) --numShards=n:                             If sharding, set this to the number of shards (default: 1) --propertiesfile=name or -P name:          Load a properties file (either plain Java .properties or XML) and set system properties accordingly during test run.
+`--propertiesfile=name` or `-P name`: Load a properties file (either plain Java .properties or XML) and set system properties accordingly during test run.

+#### Coverage optimization

+##### Recording coverage data

+N.B.
+To record coverage data:

+ * `org.testpackage:coverage-jacoco` must be on the test package's classpath
+ * The JacoCo coverage agent must be injected into the system under test in TCP server mode (e.g. adding a Java agent option like `-javaagent:path/to/jacocoagent.jar=output=tcpserver`)

+See `examples/coverage` for an example.

+`--jacoco-host`: Specify which host is running the system under test (default: localhost) `--jacoco-port`: Specify which port to find the JaCoCo agent on (if running. default: 6300)

+##### Optimizing tests once coverage data has been collected

+`--optimize-coverage=n%`: Tell TestPackage to aim for n% test coverage.
+If attainable, it will try to select the quickest subset of tests that achieve this coverage.
+`--optimize-time=x`: Tell TestPackage to aim for x test execution time (e.g. 1m, 1min, 1h).
+It will try and select a subset of tests which achieve the best coverage without exceeding this execution time.

 ### Arguments

 The full package names which should be searched (non-recursively) for test classes

-### Usage
+### Usage examples

-    java -jar JARFILE [OPTIONS] [ARGUMENTS]
+Run all test classes found in `org.example.tests`:

+    target/functests.jar org.example.tests

+Run tests spread across three different test executors (note: afterwards, JUnit test report files output to `target` need to be merged separately):

+    target/functests.jar --shard=1 --numShards=3 org.example.tests          # On executor 1
+    target/functests.jar --shard=2 --numShards=3 org.example.tests          # On executor 2
+    target/functests.jar --shard=3 --numShards=3 org.example.tests          # On executor 3

+Record test coverage (e.g. with the app being tested running in Tomcat):

+    # Start Tomcat with a JaCoCo coverage recording agent
+    export CATALINA_OPTS="$CATALINA_OPTS -javaagent:path/to/jacocoagent.jar=output=tcpserver"
+    /path/to/tomcat/bin/startup.sh

+    # Run all tests
+    target/functests.jar org.example.tests

+Run an optimized subset of tests using previously captured coverage data. e.g. we might want to run a smoke test that takes no longer than 5 minutes, but achieves the best coverage possible in that time:

+    target/functests.jar --optimize-time=5min org.example.tests